Tudmotu/solidity-hashmap/README.md

 would like to review the code, please contact me directly or by opening an issue.

-## When should I use a HashMap?
-This `HashMap` implementation is storage-optimized.
-This means it is much cheaper to write key/value pairs than with `EnumerableMap`.
-But this comes with a trade-off — it is orders of magnitude more expensive to iterate.

-Therefore, prefer a `HashMap` over `EnumerableMap` if you:
-1. Will mostly be writing keys, not reading
-1. Will be mostly appending values, with few deletions
-1. Don't need to iterate over it inside non-view functions

-## Why do we need a true HashMap?
-The `mapping()` data-structure in Solidity is very interesting.
-It manages to be very gas-efficient at O(1) while taking up 1 slot per key/value pair.
-This is highly efficient, but has a serious drawback:
-Since the `mapping()` storage layout relies on hashing of keys, it is impossible to enumerate mappings.
-You cannot iterate over them or infer what keys they hold.
-Despite its name, it doesn't provide the same API as you'd expect of a `Map` object in other languages.

-This does not only affect smart-contract authors, but also off-chain data mining services.
-The `mapping()` type creates an untraceable storage trie that makes it much harder to index.

-HashMap makes development more natural while allowing off-chain tools to easily index your smart-contract data.

 ## Installation
 Depending on what toolchain you are using, you will require different installation methods.